gruntjs-updater/grunt-style-injector/README.md

 0.1.3 - Added initial implentation of Ghost-mode (link) 0.1.4 - refined ghost-mode and added scroll
-0.1.6 - Added Built-in server with middleware for injecting snippet
+0.1.6 - Added Built-in server with middleware for injecting snippet 0.1.7 - Added 'open' for automatically opening browser when 'server' option is used.